20 Ways to Improve Your Sex Drive

 17. Explore Ginseng and Dong Quai as well.

 These two herbs are known to aid female hormonal balance and enhance libido.
 Science has also confirmed they increase good levels of estradiol-17beta, the primary oestrogen hormone during a woman’s reproductive years.
 Women who use these herbs report more intense sexual experiences and greater satisfaction.
-Dong Quai is also known as a fertility herb.

-18. Tribulus can enhance sexual performance.
+18. Tribulus may also work to enhance sexual performance.

 Studies of women who use this herb report greater sexual desire and satisfaction, increased arousal, better lubrication, and more intense orgasms.
 This herb stimulates androgen receptors in the brain, making the body much more responsive to testosterone and other sex hormones.
 It also helps to reduce stress, anxiety, and depression.
 (Great for your man, too!)